-I am a Software Development Team Lead at Level 11, working to join the worlds of programming and design into robust, intuitive, and cutting edge user interfaces.
+I am a Software Engineer at Adobe, working to join the worlds of programming and art to provide tools for creatives around the world.

 Since earning my degree in computer science and art, I’ve honed both skills in a number of web and software development roles across the United States.
 With that knowledge I have started and led a number of successful development teams.

-I live in Bremerton, WA with my partner Chelsea and dog Bartleby.
+I live in Bremerton, WA with my wife Chelsea and dogs Bartleby and Bonnibel.
 Together we explore the wilds of the Pacific Northwest and beyond.

 While a student at Connecticut College, and for a few months after graduation, I functioned as the assistant network administrator for the college.
 This position allowed me to gain a great number of skills: physical and virtual network repair, hardware maintenance, network switch administration, and wireless network configuration and maintenance.